-There are now viable options to transfer these inherent risks by placing them with Annual Forage, PRF, LRP and herd mortality insurance policies.
+There are now viable options to transfer these inherent risks by covering them with insurance policies for:

 Annual Forage Coverage (available in select counties only) provides insurance for ground where you potentially plant for feed or fodder, when the average precipitation in your grid falls below preselected coverage levels.

 Pasture, Rangeland, and Forage (PRF) works similarly to Annual Forage in that it provides potential coverage when the average precipitation falls below preselected coverage levels in your grid, covering your perennial pastures and hay grounds.

 The purpose of these two programs is to provide coverage when there is a lack of precipitation, based on your selected coverage levels.
 Lack of precipitation may reduce the tons of annual forage you are able to harvest, the number of bales you put up on your hay ground or even reduce the grazing season so you have to pull your livestock early or supplement the pastures.

 Livestock Risk Protection (LRP) allows cattle and swine producers to protect against declining market prices and ensure their peace of mind.
 In the event that prices fall, livestock are still covered and allow the producer to realize the upside on the cash market.
 There are a number of different coverage levels and insurance periods offered to match the time your livestock would normally be marketed.

 If the actual ending value is below the coverage price at the end of the insurance period, an indemnity will be paid for the difference.